John Bannister Gibson: Pennsylvania Supreme Court service

-An 1850 state constitutional amendment provided that the judges of the Supreme Court should be elected instead of being appointed by the governor.
+An 1850 state constitutional amendment provided that the justices of the Supreme Court should be elected instead of being appointed by the governor.
 At the Democratic Party convention in 1851, the only member of the existing court who was placed upon the ticket was Chief Justice Gibson.

 "The nomination," says Judge Porter, "was an act of high homage to his character.
 It was the result of that feeling.
 He was more than seventy years of age, too old, if he had been willing, to accomplish by his own energy anything to promote his nomination, and as unacquainted as a child with partisan politics and with party leaders.
 In one sense, the nomination was a rebuke to himself.
 He had seldom lost an opportunity to express his want of confidence in popular action, and his disapprobation of every movement designed to enlarge the boundaries of popular power.
 He took as little pains to conceal his sentiments on this point as on all others, and while he expressed them decorously he uttered them boldly.
 It must, therefore, have cost him some surprise, if not compunction, to find that carrying into effect the very movement of which he had most horror, the people, through their representatives, chose to retain their hold of him as one of their most important public servants."

-The judges drew lots for the terms, the law providing that one of them should go out of office every three years.
+The justices drew lots for the terms, the law providing that one of them should go out of office every three years.
 Jeremiah Black drew the shortest term, and with it the office of chief justice.
 Gibson was commissioned as associate in the court where he had sat as chief justice for twenty-four years.

+Honors

+Gibson received an honorary LL.D. from the University of Pennsylvania in 1838, and another from Harvard University in 1847.
+Gibson was posthumously honored by inclusion of his name on a mosaic in the Thomas Jefferson Building of the Library of Congress in Washington, D.C., along with nine other highly-distinguished American lawyers and judges (see picture in gallery, below).

+Death and memorial

 Soon after his election as justice, Gibson became severely ill.
-His mind was as sharp as ever, but he was left physically frail.
-In the spring of 1853, he went to Philadelphia, against the protest of his physicians, to attend the meeting of the court.
-He died there on May 3, in his room in the United States Hotel, on Chestnut Street between Fifth and Sixth.
-He was buried at Carlisle, close to the graves of Brackenridge and Duncan.
+His mind was sharp, but he was physically frail.
+In the spring of 1853, he went to Philadelphia, against the advice of his physicians, to attend the meeting of the court.
+He died there on May 3, in his room in the United States Hotel, which formerly occupied what is now 419-423 Chestnut Street.
+Gibson was buried at the Old Graveyard in Carlisle, close to the graves of his colleagues, justices Brackenridge and Duncan.

+There are inscriptions on three sides of the four-sided obelisk marking his burial place:

+Papers

+Some of Gibson's correspondence can be found in the Library of Congress.